-Dating in 2015: Is It Time To Raise The Bar?
+Dating: Is It Time To Raise The Bar?

 I learned how to high to raise the bar by lowering it.

 I never knew how low I lowered the bar until several years later.
 In the beginning of my relationship, there was much uncertainty.
 I felt kindness and respect the majority of the time.
 Yet sometimes there were inconsistencies, communication fails, which I confronted.
 As time passed, lack of awareness of what to expect eventually became my new operating system.
 It became a new normal, one where my expectations, my bar, had been lowered.